 Siero is one of the best communicated councils of the Principality.
 From Oviedo on the A-8 motorway towards Santander.
 From Gijón on the well-known Greek Y motorway to Oviedo, and taking the deviation to Santander from the Cantábrico highway.
 From the East of Asturias by the N-634 or the Autovía del Cantábrico.

 Oviedo 15 kms.

 This territory was inhabited since the Paleolithic era.
 There are several prehistoric sites.

-In Limanes and Vega de Poja are some of the most interesting remains.
-A group of four burial mounds appear in Alto de la Mayá (Espinera) and another three in "Cantu Negru" (Bobes).
+Some of the most interesting remains are found in Limanes and Vega de Poja.
+A group of four burial mounds appear in the Alto de la Mayá (Espinera) and three others in the «Cantu Negru» (Bobes).

 Also the castreña culture was deeply rooted, highlighting at the present time remains of several Castros, Pico Castiello, El Castiello, La Canterona, El Cuitu, La Torre, or Les Muries.

 La Roman colonization also left footprints in the municipality, such as communication routes and some significant bridges such as Colloto, Bergueres or Lugones, as well as that of Pola de Siero, destroyed around the year 1886.

 In the tenth century we find the first written reference on Siero.
 Later, in the year 1270 the king Alfonso X El Sabio grants population letter to the men of the land of Siero.